lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Modal/README.md

 ## Feature Flag: Uniform Appearance on All Breakpoints

 The uniform appearance of modal dialog on all breakpoints is disabled by default.
-To enable it, either set the `$modal-enable-uniform-dialog` feature flag to `true` or use the `spirit-modal-enable-uniform-dialog` CSS class on any parent of the modal.
+To enable it, either set the `$modal-enable-uniform-dialog` Sass feature flag to `true` or use the `spirit-feature-modal-enable-uniform-dialog` CSS class on any parent of the modal.

 For more info, see main [README][readme-feature-flags].